1Bitsy/1bitsy-examples/README.md

 3. Grab a copy of the basic rules

-These urls grab the latest from the libopencm3-examples repository
+These URLs grab the latest from the libopencm3-examples repository

        wget \
          https://raw.githubusercontent.com/libopencm3/libopencm3-examples/master/examples/rules.mk \